 - Mr Ruthven (Teacher with responsibility for English as an Additional Language (EAL))

 Moreton also has an Educational Psychologist, Mrs Dunn, and an Assistant Educational Psychologist, Mrs Bowden, both who work within school twice weekly.
-Our School Nurse, Mrs Humphries, is in attendance daily.
+Our School Nurse and Welfare Officer, Mrs Humphries, is in attendance daily.